ubernostrum/django-registration/docs/forms.rst

       75 characters in length.

    ``password1``
       The password to use for the new account.
-This represented as a password input (``input type="password"`` in the rendered HTML).
+This is represented as a password input (``input type="password"`` in the rendered HTML).

    ``password2``
       The password to use for the new account.
-This represented as a password input (``input type="password"`` in the rendered HTML).
+This is represented as a password input (``input type="password"`` in the rendered HTML).

    Because this is a subclass of Django's own ``UserCreationForm``, the constraints on usernames and email addresses match those